klee166/crypto_comp_project/README.md

 $ python -mpip install -U matplotlib

+Please download nltk packages as you can get messages when running the code

 # Tools
 1. web_robot.py: use Python BeautifulSoup to build a robot that crawls https://coinmarketcap.com/ and the official websites of the first 100 cryptocurrencies on CoinMarketCap; write the website contents to myfile.txt.